beckermr/stackvana-core/README.md

   the outside world.
 Global `eups` configuration and caching done in your `~/.eups` directory is still visible to all environments.

-- The `$EUPS_PKGROOT` environment variable is set to enable only source builds on Linux.
-On OSX systems, the build tooling is stable enough (and the OSX version used by the project is old enough), that it is pretty safe to also allow `eups` to use precompiled binaries.
+- The `$EUPS_PKGROOT` environment variable is set to enable only source builds.

 ## Things that I did that don't make me feel like a good person